Qiskit/qiskit/docs/cdoc/qk-target.rst

 of a backend.
 Its purpose is to provide the compiler with information that allows it to compile an input circuit into another that is optimized taking in consideration the ``Target``'s specifications.
-This structure represents a low level interface to the main :class:`.Target` data structure in Rust, which represents the base class for its Python counterpart.
+This structure represents a low level interface to the main Target data structure in Rust, which represents the base class for its Python counterpart, :class:`.Target`.

 Here's an example of how this structure works:

 .. code-block:: C

     #include <qiskit.h>
-    #include "math.h"
+    #include <math.h>

     // Create a Target with 2 qubits
     QkTarget *target = qk_target_new(2);